Art Education

 Fieldwork: 10 hours of fieldwork is required

-EDU 440 Classroom Management and Ethics
+EDU 451 Classroom Management and Ethics for Middle and HS Teachers

 EDU 490V Subject Area Specialization: Visual Art